 Thorin and the dwarves, too.
 They spend the book getting caught by trolls, caught by goblins, caught by wolves and goblins, caught by giant spiders, and caught by elves.
 But when the Battle of Five Armies is going down, with thousands of combatants on both sides, Thorin and his twelve companions (one of them comically obese) make a significant difference to the battle and almost cut their way through to the freakin' Goblin King himself.
 True, they had the pick of the armour and weapons in Smaug's legendary hoard, but even so...

 In the Latin textbook series Ecce Romani, Sextus spends a whole two years worth of lessons being annoying, whiny, and cowardly.
 Then, being his usual wimpy self, he goes back to the changing room at the public baths because the water's too hot, sees a thief stealing his clothes and chases the guy halfway across the bath complex on slippery tiles, then pushes him into a frigidarium (that's the cold pool, for you non-Latin-students).
-Unfortunately, he goes right back to being a wimp after this chapter.
+He even joins the army in the Epilogue.

 On the subject of Latin textbooks... the Cambridge series!
 In the first book, Quintus has such exciting adventures like going to debates and accidentally breaking statues in the public baths... then his dad gets killed in a volcano and all of a sudden he's a world traveler, fighting rowdy Egyptians, killing crocodiles, hangin' with kings, prosecuting corrupt officials, and just generally being ridiculously kick-ass.